WKOW: History

 WKOW's studios and transmitter on Madison's southwest side.

 WKOW-TV (the suffix was dropped from the call sign in 2009) was launched on June 30, 1953, as Madison's first television station.
-The station was originally aligned with CBS and owned by the Monona Broadcasting Company, led by a group of local area businessmen along with WKOW radio (AM 1070, now WTSO).
+The station was originally aligned with CBS and owned by the Monona Broadcasting Company, led by a group of local area businessmen along with WKOW radio (AM 1070).
 The WKOW call sign was an acknowledgment to Wisconsin's dairy industry, and featured a smiling bovine (or cow) alongside the emphasized "K-O-W" of the call sign.
 WKOW-AM-TV shared studios on Tokay Boulevard on Madison's west side beginning in 1953.

 WKOW-TV remained with CBS until 1956, when CBS moved to the new WISC-TV.
-WKOW-TV subsequently joined ABC (who had been with WMTV on a secondary basis), while WKOW radio remained with CBS Radio.
+WKOW-TV subsequently joined ABC (who had been affiliated with WMTV on a secondary basis), while WKOW radio remained with CBS Radio.
 From January to August 1958, WKOW was part of the short-lived, Wisconsin-oriented Badger Television Network, alongside Milwaukee's WISN-TV and Green Bay's WFRV-TV.
 In 1960, Monona Broadcasting sold the station to Midcontinent Broadcasting.
-Midcontinent Broadcasting sold both WKOW and WAOW in Wausau to Horizon Communications in September 1970.

-In 1974, Terry Shockley became manager of WKOW and its fellow sister stations that were part of the Wisconsin Television Network (which included WAOW in Wausau and WXOW in La Crosse).
-Horizon sold its stations, along with WKOW to Liberty Communications in 1978.
-Also during the 1970s, Horizon sold the radio stations in accordance with the FCC's "one to market" policy of that era.
+The station began to broadcast color programs on December 24, 1963.
+Midcontinent Broadcasting sold both WKOW-TV and WAOW in Wausau to Horizon Communications in September 1970; in accordance with the Federal Communications Commission (FCC)'s "one to market" policy of that era, Midcontinent retained WKOW radio.
 Despite the separate ownership, the renamed WTSO would remain at Tokay Boulevard alongside WKOW-TV through the 1980s and 1990s until becoming part of Clear Channel/iHeart and being clustered with other stations such as former competitor WIBA.
 WKOW continued to maintain a weather partnership with WTSO and its sister stations until the fall of 2010.